- Handling Copyright of Your Research Work

 - To authorize others to exercise any of these rights

 Authors retain their exclusive rights on their work until they sign an agreement that transfers some or all of these exclusive rights.
 Once transferred, it is hard to exercise the rights again.
 This is usually the case when you intend to publish your research work with a publisher and are requested to sign a publishing agreement that governs how copyright of the work is licensed or assigned.
 If you do not read the terms of the agreement carefully, you may transfer all your own copyright to a publisher without noticing it.
 This will limit your ability to use or share your work with others and you need to seek permission from the publisher for a specific use of your own work.
 Each publisher has its own publishing agreement with unique terms.
 You can refer to its author guidelines for details.
 However, it is not easy to distill in details what these entail and how they impact on your own copyright.
-In general, a standard publishing agreement will assign the full copyright to the publisher; some may require specific rights only such as the licence to publish; some may allow the authors to retain certain copyright such as re-using the paper in future printed work, or depositing the paper in institutional repositories.
+In general, a standard publishing agreement will assign the full copyright to the publisher; some may require specific rights only such as the license to publish; some may allow the authors to retain certain copyright such as re-using the paper in future printed work, or depositing the paper in institutional repositories.
 You are always encouraged to retain the copyright in your own work and do not transfer such rights that is more than is needed to a publisher.
 The following are some strategies you can use if you do not want to transfer your copyright to a publisher or not satisfied with the terms in the publishing agreement:

 - Use author addendum to negotiate with the publisher to retain author’s rights to your work - While most publishers may request you to sign a standard publishing agreement, you can use an author addendum to negotiate with the publisher whether you will be allowed to retain some rights to your work such as using it in teaching and research.
 One such addendum you can use is The SPARC Author Addendum that is developed by the Scholarly Publishing and Academic Resources Coalition (SPARC) and it serves to modify the publisher’s agreement and assign to the publisher only those rights needed for publication.
 Another one is Scholar’s Copyright Addendum Engine.
 Some universities prepare their own author addenda for use by their community.